Jokhum/exam-2/README.md

 ## Description

-- Several pages ( Home, Contact, Accommodations, Login, etc ).
+- Several pages (Home, Contact, Accommodations, Login, etc).
 - Admin login via JWT & localstorage.
-Admin dashboard with different functions ( create establishment, read messages from contact form etc.
+Admin dashboard with different functions (create establishment, read messages from contact form etc).
 - Detail page for each individual establishment.
 - A contact page & a enquiry modal (with validations) too send messages to the admin.
 - Search typeahead with a dropdown matching establishment titles.